jacknot/justin.duch.me/_posts/respecting_your_privacy.md

 Ah, I can hear the cryptocurrency evangelists screaming at me now.

-“Justin you dumb shit, if you don’t like volatility use a stable coin tied to a FIAT currency.
+“Justin you dumb shit, if you don’t like volatility use a stable coin tied to a fiat currency.
 If you’re scared of fraud, you can run auditing tools on the ledger to detect it.”

-But hey, you know what else is tied to a stable FIAT currency and is audited to prevent fraud?
+But hey, you know what else is tied to a stable fiat currency and is audited to prevent fraud?

 **FIAT CURRENCY.**